ppy/osu-wiki/news/2024/2024-12-13-project-loved-december-2024.md

 [![](/wiki/shared/news/2024-12-13-project-loved-december-2024/1545929.jpg)](https://osu.ppy.sh/community/forums/topics/2014485)

-[My Chemical Romance - Welcome to the Black Parade](https://osu.ppy.sh/beatmapsets/1545929#fruits) by ::wonjae::{ user=5032045 } and [Liyac](https://osu.ppy.sh/users/4994598)\
+[My Chemical Romance - Welcome to the Black Parade](https://osu.ppy.sh/beatmapsets/1545929#fruits) by ::wonjae::{ user=5032045 } and ::Liyac::{ user=4994598 }\
 194 BPM, 5:04 | 5.71★\
 *description written by ::Tenshichan::{ user=1101600 }*

 An unusual map this time around, as it kind of resembles a convert adjusted in a way that makes it very playable in osu!catch.
 Because of that, there are a lot of unique patterns that you usually don't see in catch mapping.
-Some of them are definitely hard to hit, but nothing really feels unfair. ::wonjae::{ user=5032045 } and [Liyac](https://osu.ppy.sh/users/4994598) did a really good job with this map, and if you like to play both converts and specifics, then you will probably have fun with this one!
+Some of them are definitely hard to hit, but nothing really feels unfair. ::wonjae::{ user=5032045 } and ::Liyac::{ user=4994598 } did a really good job with this map, and if you like to play both converts and specifics, then you will probably have fun with this one!
 Make sure to give it a try and share your thoughts!

 [![](/wiki/shared/news/2024-12-13-project-loved-december-2024/1559849.jpg)](https://osu.ppy.sh/community/forums/topics/2014484)